Grand Forks Central High School

 Grand Forks Central High School (GFC) is a public senior high school in the Grand Forks Public Schools district.
 It is located in downtown Grand Forks, North Dakota.

+Dependent children living on Grand Forks Air Force Base are zoned to Grand Forks Central.

 History

 GFC was originally built in 1882 at a cost of $26,000.

 Its first graduating class graduated in 1886, and consisted of three women, including Emma Oldham and Mary Parsons.